port949/doorways/site/content/post/bathroom-dimensions-for-toilets-sinks-showers-and-bathtubs.md

 date: 2018-09-13T18:34:55.054Z
 slug: bathroom-dimensions
 description: >-
-  Trying to make the most out of your small bathroom?
-Don't worry, we've put together a guide on basic bathroom dimensions to help you through the process.
+  Read our guide on basic bathroom dimensions before you remodel.
 You'll also find dimensions for standard size toilets, sinks, showers and bathtubs.
 ---
 Trying to make the most out of your small bathroom?